Updated: Aug 10

 Olivier Boissier, park rangers Gafou Nadjombé and Tchamon Kodjo Assaï, and the University of Lomé’s Lin-Ernni Mikégraba Kaboumba ready to conduct bird surveys.
 Photo courtesy of Olivier Boissier.

 IBCP’s new postdoctoral fellow Olivier Boissier recently returned from fieldwork in Togo and Ghana, West Africa.
-In Togo, Olivier focused on assessing birds and threats to their conservation in Fazao-Malfakassa National Park, the country’s largest protected area, together with Togolese colleagues Zebigou Kolani and Yendoubouam Kourdjouak and University of Lomé masters student Lin-Ernni Mikégraba Kaboumba.
+In Togo, Olivier focused on assessing birds and threats to their conservation in Fazao-Malfakassa National Park, the country’s largest protected area, together with Togolese colleagues and friends Zebigou Kolani and Yendoubouam Kourdjouak and University of Lomé masters student Lin-Ernni Mikégraba Kaboumba.
 Olivier and his team explored the park from the east, north and west, sometimes hiking into the wilderness with gear and supplies and setting up camp for several days in order to access remote areas.
-The park’s avifauna had only been extensively surveyed once previously, in 2005, due to difficult access.
+The park’s avifauna had only been extensively surveyed once previously, in 2005, due to difficulties in accessing it.

 The destruction of trees for charcoal production is one of the many illegal activities that threaten birds and other wildlife in Fazao-Malfakassa National Park.
 Photo by Olivier Boissier.